3rd workshop on

 WORKSHOP DETAILS

-We encourage contributions from the HPC community addressing the use of emerging architectures, e.g., those characterized by powerful nodes with several accelerators as well as systems with hierarchical networks, where the hierarchy is characterized by performance metrics and tiered communication semantics.
-The emphasis is on the design, implementation, and application of programming models for multi-level parallelism, including abstractions for hierarchical memory access, heterogeneity, multi-threading, vectorization, energy efficiency, scalability and performance studies thereof.
+We welcome contributions from the HPC community addressing the use of emerging architectures — focusing particularly on those characterized by fewer but more powerful nodes as well as systems with hierarchical networks, where the hierarchy is not just characterized by performance metrics, but tiered communication semantics.
+Specifically, the emphasis is on the design, implementation, and application of programming models for multi-level parallelism, including abstractions for hierarchical memory access, heterogeneity, multi-threading, vectorization, and energy efficiency, as well as scalability and performance studies thereof.

 Submissions are encouraged in, but not limited to the following areas: